LLNL/axom/src/axom/lumberjack/README.md

-Lumberjack: Log filtering and aggregation {#lumberjacktop}
+Lumberjack {#lumberjacktop}
 ========

 [Lumberjack](@ref axom::lumberjack) provides functionality to filter log events based on priority, rate, and volume.
-It coordinates with but does not require the [SLIC](@ref slictop) component.
+It can optionally be used with the [SLIC](@ref slictop) component via the LumberjackStream or by itself directly.